Pnina Moed Kass

 Pnina Moed Kass (born 1938) is a Belgian writer.

 Biography

 Pnina Kass was born in Belgium and grew up in New York City.
-After studying political science and art history, she worked in the advertising and music industry.
-She taught high school English both in the United States and later in Israel.
+After studying political science and art history, she gained experience in the advertising and music industries.
+She taught high school English in the United States and later in Israel.

 Her literary work includes short stories that have been published in newspapers, and anthologies, scripts, lyrics, storybook stories and the novel Real Time (2004).

 The author lives near Tel Aviv.